Jiggorama/Muscle-Masons/README.md

 #### MVP

-- Home page with clickable links and excersizes.
+- Home page with clickable links and exercises.
-- Form page to add excersizes to the Airtable data set which show on Home Page.
+- Form page to add exercises to the Airtable data set which show on Home Page.
-- Button to Delete Excersizes.
+- Button to Delete exercises.
-- Button to add excersizes to a page that displays added excersizes as a routine.

 #### PostMVP

 - Collaborate with a UX student to make the UI more attractive/user-friendly.
-- Allow users to filter excersizes through a dropdown menu
+- Allow users to filter exercises through a dropdown menu
+- Option to add exercises to a page that displays added exercises as a routine.

 ## Project Schedule